csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 We also need to consider the contents of the message queues.
 When one agent hands off a task to another, the handoff should be carried out exactly once: If the handoff happens twice a task may get executed twice; if the handoff does not occur, the task may get lost.
 Persistent messaging (Section 19.4.3) provides exactly the features to ensure positive, single handoff.

-**26.2.5 Workflow-Management Systems**
+### 26.2.5 Workflow-Management Systems

 Workflows are often hand coded as part of application systems.
 For instance, en- terprise resource planning (ERP) systems, which help coordinate activities across an entire enterprise, have numerous workflows built into them.

 The goal of workflow-management systems is to simplify the construction of workflows and make them more reliable, by permitting them to be specified in a high-level manner and executed in accordance with the specification.
-There are a

-**1102 Chapter 26 Advanced Transaction Processing**

-large number of commercial workflow-management systems; some are general- purpose workflow-management systems, while others are specific to particular workflows, such as order processing or bug/failure reporting systems.
+There are a large number of commercial workflow-management systems; some are general- purpose workflow-management systems, while others are specific to particular workflows, such as order processing or bug/failure reporting systems.

 In today’s world of interconnected organizations, it is not sufficient to man- age workflows only within an organization.
 Workflows that cross organizational boundaries are becoming increasingly common.
 For instance, consider an order placed by an organization and communicated to another organization that ful- fills the order.
 In each organization there may be a workflow associated with the order, and it is important that the workflows be able to interoperate, in order to minimize human intervention.